codemicro/datasette-auth-headers/README.md

 `id-header-name` is case-insensitive and is the only configuration option at this time.

+**You should not use this plugin with headers that can be set by the end user.** Your reverse proxy must strip/overwrite the headers you configure the plugin with for this to be secure.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: